coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 *Reach Weapons:* Glaives, guisarmes, lances, longspears, ranseurs, spiked chains, and whips are reach weapons.
-A reach weapon is a melee weapon that allows its wielder to strike at targets that aren't adjacent to him or her.
-Most reach double the wielder's natural reach, meaning that a typical Small or Medium wielder of such a weapon can attack a creature 10 feet away, but not a creature in an adjacent square.
+A reach weapon is a melee weapon that allows its wielder to strike at targets that aren’t adjacent to him or her.
+Most reach double the wielder’s natural reach, meaning that a typical Small or Medium wielder of such a weapon can attack a creature 10 feet away, but not a creature in an adjacent square.
 A typical Large character wielding a reach weapon of the appropriate size